VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxdirtree.md

 ## Permissions

 if you run `ls` it normally shows you the all the folders, shortcuts, and files in a directory, except it excludes any hidden files.
-In linux you can make a file or folder hidden simply by naming the folder with a '.' at the beginning, so naming a folder `.nsfw` will mark it has hidden.
+In Linux you can make a file or folder hidden simply by naming the folder with a '.' at the beginning, so naming a folder `.nsfw` will mark it has hidden.
 Hidden doesn't really mean much though as most file managers allow you to view hidden files/folders by checking a box, and in this case, we can see hidden items by using the -a flag for ls. running `man ls` you'll see the -a flag just stands for 'all' and does exactly what I've said.

 further down you'll see the '-l' flag gives a "long listing format" which is an almost impressively bad description.
 This means that on each listing will be displayed like this: